-- Headteacher Miss Whittington: email office@beam.bardaglea.org.uk in the subject line write for the attention of Miss Whittington - Assistant Headteachers Mr. Anderson, Miss Mooney, Mrs. Taylor, Mrs. McKenzie, Mrs. Endacott, (Interim Assistant Headteachers: Mr. Rusirevi, Mr Endacott), in the subject line write for the attention of the relevant Senior Leader - Chair of Governors sekmekci@beam.bardaglea.org.uk; alternatively, you can write a confidential letter and address it to Ms. Sevim Ekmekci (Chair of Governors) which should be left at the main school office.
+- Headteacher email office@beam.bardaglea.org.uk in the subject line write for the attention of the Headteacher - Assistant Headteachers -- in the subject line, write for the attention of the Assistant Headteachers - Chair of Governors you can write a confidential letter and address it to the Chair of Governors in a sealed envelope, which should be left at the main school office.
+Or, you could email CoG@beam.bardaglea.org.uk in the subject line write for the attention of the Chair of Governors.

 Signed by:

-The chair of governors Date:
+The chair of governors

+Date:

+Headteacher

-Headteacher Date:
+Date: